Serengeti De-Snaring Program

 Snaring mainly targets abundant species such as wildebeest, which are killed for the meat.
 But snares are also deadly traps for many other animals that are not targeted, such as predators or elephants.

 The Serengeti de-snaring program is a unique partnership between Serengeti Park management, FZS, and tour operators – the SENAPA INVESTORS – working in the area.
 The de-snaring program is fully managed by the Serengeti park management, with a ranger in charge of each team, which also has at least four ex-poachers that move through the park, removing snares and freeing trapped animals.
-Since the project began in 2017, the team has removed almost 50,000 snares and freed almost 700 live animals!
-In 2018 alone, over 17,000 snares were collected in the Serengeti.
+Since the project began in 2017 thousands of snares have been collected and hundreds of live animals were released and freed from the snares.

 The COVID-19 outbreak has decimated the tourism industry in the Serengeti, throwing thousands of camp staff out of work.
 Serengeti Mission Possible is an emergency relief fund launched Easter 2020 to support extra de-snaring teams and to keep a law enforcement presence in areas in the Serengeti National Park that will be otherwise empty as budget shortages hit.
 This campaign offers a quick and practical response needed to mitigate the risk of increased poaching that is now taking place.